-- Chronic phase CML – This is the first stage of the disease, and also most patients get diagnosed during this stage.
+- Chronic phase CML – This is the first stage of the disease, and most patients get diagnosed during this stage.
 Patients at this stage show symptoms such as fatigue.

-- Accelerated phase CML – If the treatment given in the chronic stage does not work and cancer becomes aggressive, which provides us with the accelerated phase.
+- Accelerated phase CML – If the treatment given in the chronic stage does not work and the cancer becomes aggressive, which provides us with the accelerated phase.
 In this stage, the symptoms can be observed.

-- Blastic phase CML – This is the riskiest stage, with 20 per cent lymphoblasts in the body.
+- Blastic phase CML – This is the riskiest stage, with 20 percent lymphoblasts in the body.
 The symptoms in this stage are the same as Acute myeloid leukaemia.

 Lymphoma: This cancer starts in the lymph system network, including lymph nodes, spleen, and thymus gland.
 This network of vessels carries white blood cells throughout the system to fight diseases.
 There are two types of Lymphoma.